qwerty286/javaee.example/README.md

 Simple java ee web page with jpa and jsf using mySql client

-for adding table in mySql:
+for adding database in mySql:

  ----------
 <ul><li>CREATE DATABASE IF NOT EXISTS 'javaee' DEFAULT CHARACTER SET latin1 COLLATE latin1_swedish_ci;</li>